Latest tribunal judgments.

 Award

-The claimant's claim was struck out under rule 38(1)(d) of the Employment Tribunal Procedure Rules 2024 for failure to actively pursue the proceedings.
-The claimant failed to attend a case management preliminary hearing on 19 February 2026 and did not respond to the tribunal's invitation to provide written reasons or request a hearing by the 6 March 2026 deadline.
+The claimant's claim against McQueens Dairies Ltd was struck out under rule 38(1)(d) of the Employment Tribunal Procedure Rules 2024 for failure to actively pursue the claim.
+The claimant failed to attend a case management preliminary hearing on 7 April 2026 and could not be contacted.
+Following a strike out warning and opportunity to respond by 14 April 2026, the claimant provided no response, leading to the strike out order.

 Struck out